V-Sekai/manuals/decisions/2022/20220531-elixir-uro-dev.md

 mix do compile, phx.digest
 ```

-If one of them gives an error due to "nmake" or not having a compiler, you can fix it by opening a x64 Native Tools command prompt from visual studio and run
+If one of them gives an error due to `nmake` or not having a compiler, you can fix it by opening a `x64 Native Tools command prompt` from visual studio and run
-mix deps.compile bcrypt_elixir
+`mix deps.compile bcrypt_elixir`

 Finally, create and migrate the database and start the development server: